 By showcasing Chihuly’s work until the end of October, Kew Gardens only offer you another good excuse to visit those beautiful -and Royal- gardens!

 I hope you’ve enjoyed this post and found inspiration here.
-If you are soon to visit Kew Gardens, please share your experience here!
+If you are planning to visit Chihuly’s exhibition soon, please share your experience and opinion on DOYOUSPEAKLONDON’s blog!